Navigation and service

 Secure cryptographic mechanisms and protocols require good random numbers.
 Therefore, random number generators used in cryptographic products need to provide random and unpredictable data.

-For this purpose the BSI defined guidelines for the evaluation and certification of random number generators in the mathematical/technical reference A proposal for: Functionality classes for random number generators - Version 2.0 (September 18, 2011) and ( A proposal for: Functionality classes for random number generators - Version 3.0), which form the cryptographic basis for AIS 20 and AIS 31 (AIS documents).
+For this purpose the BSI defined guidelines for the evaluation and certification of random number generators in the mathematical/technical reference A proposal for: Functionality classes for random number generators - Version 2.0 (18th September 2011) and A proposal for: Functionality classes for random number generators - Version 3.0 (10th September 2024), which form the cryptographic foundations for AIS 20 and AIS 31.

 Furthermore, various BSI studies examine and evaluate individual random number generators:

-BSI study: Documentation und Analysis of the Linux pseudo-random number generator
+BSI study: Documentation und Analysis of the Linux Random Number Generator

 For several years now, the BSI continuously examined the random number generator (RNG for short) /dev/random for each newly released version of Linux.
 This enables the BSI to make security statements about this RNG, but also about cryptographic systems that use this RNG to generate key material.
 The main aspect of the investigation is to prove that the Linux RNG is compliant with a certain functionality class.